camunda/camunda-docs-cawemo/content/user-guide/settings.md

 ## Managing API Keys (Enterprise only)

-With the enterprise license enabled, users can create API Keys that are required to configure the [Camunda BPM Engine](../../technical-guide/integrations/engine/) or [Camunda Modeler](../../technical-guide/integrations/modeler/) integrations.
+With the enterprise license enabled, users can create API Keys that are required to configure the [Camunda Platform Engine](../../technical-guide/integrations/engine/) or [Camunda Modeler](../../technical-guide/integrations/modeler/) integrations.

 ## Managing Members (admin only)